mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/trapped-source/index.md

 That's it for this box! 🎉

 I rated this challenge as 'Piece of cake'.
-It just required to read the source code of the page really, although it contained a bait to mislead us.
+It just required to read the source code of the page really, and to understand what it does.

 Thanks for reading!